top of page

 Without the undoing and the cracking open of my heart a bit more with each new life I couldn’t fathom being “enough” for, I wouldn’t have had the space to swell with the love each child has asked of me.
 Without roaring like a lion over spilled breastmilk or the doctor who brushed off my intuition, which was indeed accurate, I might not have understood the fullness of this Love that I am.
 Ultimately, without the shattering of my expectations into a million pieces over and over again, I’m not sure how I would have tapped into that peace within me—where I am both broken and whole in the eye of the storm—an eternal process of death and rebirth that is parenting in a noisy world where the research on what determines how our children will thrive is as discordant as the emotions I feel during the witching hour.
 This is the wholeness of the truth that must be spoken about flourishing in motherhood and, ultimately, in life.

 And what of faith?
 That’s what might begin where science leaves off—when every article, book, or expert voice has been turned inside out and there is no one “right” way to do anything, let alone begin to explain the losses or the miracles.
-Faith is perhaps what I needed all along, and I discovered it by diving into the depths of my soul, where I gathered the pearls of Knowing that had been ground into treasure under the pressure of the darkness.
+Faith is perhaps what I needed all along, and I discovered it by diving into the depths of my soul, where I gathered the pearls of knowing that had been ground into treasure under the pressure of the darkness.

 I’d say I went to France to find the words I write now, like Hemingway and Fitzgerald at La Closerie des Lilas, but the writing that pours forth reflects the years I spent pecking away within the confines of being a stay-at-home mom who was so “stuck,” so “stagnant,” so “trapped” within an experience I chose and cherished.